 Imagine you're marveling at a bird soaring through the sky, and then you glance at a butterfly fluttering by.
 Both have wings, enabling them to grace the air with their movements.
 But did you ever pause to consider that while these wings serve the same function, their underlying structures and evolutionary origins might be vastly different?
-This simple observation leads us to the fascinating world of evolutionary biology, where we distinguish between analogous and homologous structures to understand the intricate pathways of life's development.
+This simple observation leads us to the fascinating world of evolutionary biology, where we distinguish between analogous and homologous structures to understand the complex pathways of life's development.

 Main Subheading